- Around 4-6% of elderly people report significant abuse in the last month.

-- Elder maltreatment is predicted to increase as many countries are experiencing rapidly ageing populations.
+- Elder abuse is predicted to increase as many countries are experiencing rapidly ageing populations.

 - The global population of people aged 60 years and older will more than double, from 542 million in 1995 to about 1.2 billion in 2025.